NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 First you need to create a `NewStorageMetadataValues` object, and after that set all the metadata properties needed.
 For the list of all the properties that can be set you can refer to [this section](https://firebase.google.com/docs/reference/android/com/google/firebase/storage/StorageMetadata.Builder#public-method-summary).

-!> **NOTE!** method `SetContentLanguage` accepts language abbreviations consisting of two letters, we weren't able to find the exact list, but most of [ISO 639-1 Language Codes](http://www.mathguide.de/info/tools/languagecode.html) work.
+!> Method `SetContentLanguage` accepts language abbreviations consisting of two letters, we weren't able to find the exact list, but most of [ISO 639-1 Language Codes](http://www.mathguide.de/info/tools/languagecode.html) work.

 ### Delete files